Chlorine: Chlorine oxides

 Its production is thus intimately linked to the redox reactions of the chlorine oxoacids.
 It is a strong oxidising agent, reacting with sulfur, phosphorus, phosphorus halides, and potassium borohydride.
 It dissolves exothermically in water to form dark-green solutions that very slowly decompose in the dark.
-Crystalline clathrate hydrates ClO2·nH2O (n ≈ 6–10) separate out at low temperatures.
+Crystalline clathrate hydrates ClO2·nH2O (n ≈ 6–10) separate at low temperatures.
 However, in the presence of light, these solutions rapidly photodecompose to form a mixture of chloric and hydrochloric acids.
 Photolysis of individual ClO2 molecules result in the radicals ClO and ClOO, while at room temperature mostly chlorine, oxygen, and some ClO3 and Cl2O6 are produced.
 Cl2O3 is also produced when photolysing the solid at −78 °C: it is a dark brown solid that explodes below 0 °C. The ClO radical leads to the depletion of atmospheric ozone and is thus environmentally important as follows: